 Some of the past Ministers-in-Charge have moved on to assume leadership of the Presbyterian, Evangelical Presbyterian and Methodist Churches of Ghana.
 They are Rev. Dr Sam Prempeh – Presby Church; Rev. Dr Robert Aboagye-Mensah; Rev. Prof. E.K.
 Asante– the Methodist Church; Rev. Dr Cyril Fayose – Evangelical Presbyterian Church and Rev. J. O. Y. Mante – Presbyterian Church.
 Others have occupied other high offices both in their churches and in the state.

 The history of the Trinity United Church will be incomplete without mentioning the great contributions of Assistant Ministers.
 They were post-ordination students and served two-year terms at various periods.
 During their tenure, the Assistant Ministers bore the burden of the Church, placing their gifts and skills at the disposal of the Church.
 It is therefore right to mention the following who served the Church in this capacity: Very Rev. Paul Boafo; Rev. Abamfo Atiemo, Rev. Cephas Omenyo, Rev. Kofi Amfo Akonnor, Rev. E. K. Ofori, Rev. Frank Twum-Baah and Rev. Asare Larbi.
 The others are Rev. Akonnor Ampofo, Very Rev. A. Mbeah-Baiden, Rev. Paul Adu Jr., Rev. Anokye-Nkansah, Rev. Richardson Andam, Rev. Samuel Nana Agyeman, Rev. E. Asare Amoah, and Rev. (Mrs.) Rebecca F. A. Abladey.
-The rest are Very Rev. Samuel Boadu-Ayeboafo, Rev. Seth Kissi, Rev. Fiifi Foh-Arkhurst, Rev. Isaac Etuah Jackson, Very Rev. Joshua Tawiah, Rev. Isaac Osei Karkari, Rev. William Akuamoa, Rev. Frank Adu, Rev. Gordon Kwaku Duah and Rev. Enock Aboagye Twum.
+The rest are Very Rev. Samuel Boadu-Ayeboafo, Rev. Seth Kissi, Rev. Fiifi Foh-Arkhurst, Rev. Isaac Etuah Jackson, Very Rev. Joshua Tawiah, Rev. Isaac Osei Karkari, Rev. William Akuamoa, Rev. Frank Adu, Rev. Gordon Kwaku Duah, Rev. Enock Aboagye Twum and Rev. Daniel Yeboah.